-Croatia, Hungary: INA-MOL fulfilled all obligations from contract on the Energopetrol share capital increase13.
-January 2016. / SEE Energy News
+Croatia, Hungary: INA-MOL fulfilled all obligations from contract on the Energopetrol share capital increase, SEE Energy News

 INA-Mol consortium has fulfilled all its obligations coming from the contract on the Energopetrol share capital increase claim from INA-MOL.